 - Add the crumbled tofu to the wok and stir for a minute.

-- Next, add the garlic, ginger and red pepper to the wok.
-Fry and stir for 2 minutes.
+- Next, add the cooked, cooled rice, garlic, ginger and red pepper to the wok.
+Stir fry for 2 minutes.

 - Add the cooked king prawns to the wok and cook for a further 2 minutes, until hot.